Fees & Reservations

-Campground fees are waived for the late fall, winter and early spring when water is not available in the campgrounds.
-The park will resume charging for campgrounds once water service is turned on, usually some time in April.
-At this time, reservations are taken only for group campsites.
+Campground fees are waived during the late fall, winter and early spring when water is not available in the campgrounds.
+The park will resume charging for campgrounds once water service is turned on, usually some time in April or May, depending on location.

 Did You Know?

 Dinosaurs became extinct 65 million years ago, but lizards are still a common sight at Dinosaur National Monument.
 The small, inquisitive reptiles have endured on Earth for more than 300 million years, far outlasting their giant cousins.